AERO: Entropy-Guided Framework for Private LLM Inference: Learnable Scaling in Feed-Forward Networks

 We plot the values of FFN scaling factors $\alpha$ and $\beta$ (see Eq. \ref{eqn:ScaledFFN}) learned across the layers in the full-trained softmax-only GPT-2 model, and made the following observations from the Figure \ref{fig:LearnableScalingFactor}:

-\begin{itemize} [noitemsep,nolistsep,leftmargin=0.5cm] \item {\bf Significant increase in $\alpha$ with layer depth:} The scaling factor $\alpha$ increases substantially in the deeper layers of the model, with particularly high values observed in L10.
+\begin{itemize} [noitemsep,nolistsep,leftmargin=0.5cm] \item {\bf Significant increase in $\alpha$ with layer depth:} The scaling factor $\alpha$ increases substantially in the deeper layers of the model, with particularly high values observed in $L$10 (Figure \ref{subfig:ffn_alpha}).
 This indicates that as the network goes deeper, the FFN outputs are heavily scaled down by $\alpha$.
 This downscaling is essential to prevent the FFN outputs from dominating the activations, which could otherwise lead to numerical instability, as evidenced by the NaNs observed early in training in Figure \ref{subfig:LayerwiseNaNs}.
-The large $\alpha$ values in deeper layers suggest that this downscaling becomes increasingly critical as the model progresses through its layers, effectively stabilizing the training process by keeping the FFN outputs in check.

-\item {\bf Balancing $\beta$ values across layers:} The $\beta$ scaling factors, which modulate the residual connections within the FFN sub-block by up-scaling their output, start higher in the earlier layers and gradually decrease, with some fluctuation, as the layers deepen.
-The moderate up-scaling provided by $\beta$ helps to ensure that the residual connections are not overshadowed by the scaled-down FFN outputs.
-This balance between the strong downscaling by $\alpha$ and the corresponding upscaling by $\beta$ is crucial for maintaining stable activations across layers, particularly in deeper layers where instability is most likely to occur. \end{itemize}
+The large $\alpha$ values in deeper layers suggest that this downscaling becomes increasingly critical as the model progresses through its layers, effectively stabilizing the training process by keeping the FFN outputs in check. \item {\bf Balancing $\beta$ values:} The scaling factors $\beta$, which modulate the residual connections within the FFN block by upscaling their output, start higher in the earlier layers and decreases gradually, with some fluctuation (Figure \ref{subfig:ffn_beta}).
+The moderate up-scaling provided by $\beta$ ensures that the residual connections are not overshadowed by the scaled-down FFN outputs.
+This balance between the strong downscaling by $\alpha$ and the corresponding upscaling by $\beta$ is crucial for stabilizing activations across layers, particularly in deeper layers where instability is more likely to occur. \end{itemize}

 These observations underscore the critical role that the learnable scaling factors $\alpha$ and $\beta$ play in stabilizing the training of softmax-only GPT-2 models.
 By dynamically adjusting the contributions of the FFN sub-block outputs, $\alpha$ and $\beta$ prevent the numerical issues that arise in deeper layers, ensuring stable and effective training.
 This fine-tuned balance is key to avoiding entropy collapse and other forms of instability that would otherwise derail the training process.